Vivek2568/Food-Order-App/README.md

  -DIFF algorithm
   whenever is change in the state variable diff algorithm finds the difference between two virtual DOM (old and new)  on every render

+# MICRO SERVICES and MONOLITH ARCHITECTURE
+ Monolith-> all services like Backend ,UI, API authentication, databases ,sms sending etc are
+ in the same project  whenever we changes anything we need to compile and deploy the whole project.

+Microservices architecture-> all services like Backend ,UI, API authentication, databases ,sms sending etc are
+acts as individual and run on different ports and connect eah other for comuunication whenever we changes anything noK need to compile and deploy the whole project.